agforinsight/agforinsight.github.io/privacy-policy.md

 ### For More Information

-Any questions regarding the terms of use, copyright or privacy policy for AgForInsight.com can be directed to the ‘Web Administrator’, [through this contact form](http://www.agforinsight.com/contact/)[.](http://www.agforinsight.com/?page_id=66)
+Any questions regarding the terms of use, copyright or privacy policy for AgForInsight.com can be directed to the ‘Web Administrator’